-- Allows searching of the add-ons repository.
+- Provides a search of add-ons in the repository.

-- Implements the CommonJS Unit Testing specification version 1.1, which provides a basic, standardized interface for performing in-code logical assertions with optional, customizable error reporting.
+- Implements the CommonJS Unit Testing specification version 1.1, which provides a basic standardized interface for performing in-code logical assertions with optional, customizable error reporting.

 - Provides utility functions for importing and exporting bookmarks from the old-school "bookmarks.html" style bookmark files.